ryanau/Central/README.md

 **Features**

+* Admin
-* Admin can initialize new events (disasters)
+	* Admin can create, read events (disaster)
-	* Admin can CRUD events
+		* Admin can archive events
-	* Admin can approve messages from organizations
+	* Admin can read reports (digest)
-	* Admin can dispatch digest manually
+		* Admin can dispatch reports manually
+	* Admin can read messages (message in a digest)
+		* Admin can approave messages
+* User (organization)
+	* User can read events
+		* User can activate events
-* User (organization) can create messages
+	* User can read reports
-	* User can CRUD messages
+	* User can create, read, update, delete messages
-	* User can see coverage rate
+		* User can submit messages for approval
-* Victim can receive digest through SMS
+* Victim
-	* Victim can sign up through website
+	* Victim can sign up through the website
+	* Victim can receive report through SMS

 ## Getting started